LineIterator

 Attributes

-Converts this iterator of iterable collections into a iterator formed by the elements of these iterable collections.
+Given that the elements of this collection are themselves iterable collections, converts this iterator into a iterator comprising the elements of these iterable collections.

-Converts this iterator of iterable collections into a iterator formed by the elements of these iterable collections.
+Given that the elements of this collection are themselves iterable collections, converts this iterator into a iterator comprising the elements of these iterable collections.

 The resulting collection's type will be guided by the type of iterator.
 For example: